 Running is THE BEST exercise.
 A study published in the Journal of the American College of Cardiology reported that running for 5-10 minutes at 6 miles/hour every day can reduce the risk of death due to all causes (1).
 Prof. William Haskell, the former chair of The Department of Health and Human Services (HHS), says that running can add 3-7 years to your life (2).
 This simple exercise can improve your physical and mental fitness by leaps and bounds.
-This article discusses the best running tips and health benefits to keep you motivated and going.
+This article discusses the best tips and health benefits of running to keep you motivated and going.
 Let’s begin!

 Best Running Tips